 The Diversity Lecture Series is an award-winning program that began in 2001 and uses outside speakers to engage the entire campus community in conversations about identity and difference and that serve to further the University’s mission “to be an inclusive and diverse community that educates and cares for the whole person.”

-Held every October , our retreat allows for all students to come together in an atmosphere away from the campus to work on skills and socially become accustomed to life on our campus.
-We have visited places in Baltimore, Washington D.C., Virginia, and regional Pennsylvania, just to name a few.
+Held every October , the SID allows for all students to come together in an atmosphere away from the campus to "relate, relax, and release".
+We have visited places in Baltimore, Washington D.C., Virginia, and the Poconos!

 Throughout the year, SID hosts or partners to hold campus wide programming or celebrations that seek to educate the entire campus community.
 Previous events have been Heritage Month Celebrations, Holi, Kwanzaa, Salsa Nights, Chinese New Year, and the Drag Show.

 From our ASA Dumpling Night , our CSA Fashion Show, BTG's Taste of the World, LSA's Hispanic Heritage Month Observances, to BSU's annual talent show our multicultural student groups feature programs centered around educational, cultural, social, and recreational themes.